smiles724/InstructMol/README.md

 python main.py ./configs/ace.yml --model=MPNN --data=CHEMBL4203_Ki
 python main.py ./configs/molnet.yml --model=MPNN --data=bbbp
 ```
 where you can change the model type from `['GCN', 'GIN', 'GAT']`.
-You can also choose the dataset by altering `--data` arguement from
+You can also choose the dataset by altering `--data` argument from
 `['CHEMBL4203_Ki', 'CHEMBL2034_Ki', 'CHEMBL233_Ki', 'CHEMBL4616_EC50', 'CHEMBL287_Ki', 'CHEMBL218_EC50', 'CHEMBL264_Ki', 'CHEMBL219_Ki',
 'CHEMBL2835_Ki', 'CHEMBL2147_Ki', 'CHEMBL231_Ki', 'CHEMBL3979_EC50', 'CHEMBL237_EC50', 'CHEMBL244_Ki', 'CHEMBL4792_Ki', 'CHEMBL1871_Ki',
 'CHEMBL237_Ki', 'CHEMBL262_Ki', 'CHEMBL2047_EC50', 'CHEMBL239_EC50', 'CHEMBL2971_Ki', 'CHEMBL204_Ki', 'CHEMBL214_Ki', 'CHEMBL1862_Ki',
 'CHEMBL234_Ki', 'CHEMBL238_Ki', 'CHEMBL235_EC50', 'CHEMBL4005_Ki', 'CHEMBL236_Ki', 'CHEMBL228_Ki']`.
 You can control the number of
 unlabeled data size via `--unlabeled_size` to use only a portion of all available unlabeled data.
-You can also add an extra commend `--debug` to only run one fold for debugging.
-Many other kinds of arguments are supported as well and please
+You can also add an extra command `--debug` to only run one fold for debugging.
+Many other kinds of arguments are supported as well, and please
 check the code for details.
-Notably, in order to fast up the training speed for different tasks with the same unlabeled database, we save the processed unlabeled data file the
+Notably, in order to speed up the training for different tasks with the same unlabeled database, we save the processed unlabeled data file the
 first time reading these unlabeled data points.

 <h3 id="teacher-model"> Train Molecular Models on a Hybrid Dataset</h3>